-These are four nearly equivalent ways to read the same data!
-The first three are identical except for the way the file path is specified.
+These are (possibly) three nearly equivalent ways to read the same data!
 Note that while the first way is a bit more cumbersome, it does have the advantage of keeping a full record of where the file came from.
 If you use the second form, it might be a good idea to include a note of the working directory (getwd() works for this) in your code.
 If you use the third, you really should note what the file was, or else when you come back to this in a year you won't know what file you read in (ask me how I know!).
-Also, note that the third method will fail to import correctly if there are comments in the data file, because we have not told R how to recognize comments.